 Study 1

-The paradigm design that we adapted to use in Pilot baseline were taken from Costa & Averbeck (2015) and resulted in findings of undersampling like that study.
+The paradigm design that we adapted to use in Pilot baseline was taken from Costa & Averbeck (2015) and resulted in findings of undersampling like that study.
 However, we adapted many of the design features for Pilot full (i.e., the use of an initial ratings phase, grey squares to replace the remaining images after choice, self-paced screen timing, the absence of extrinsic / monetary payoff) from a study that showed oversampling (Furl et al., 2019) and we found that this design eliminated the undersampling bias by changing the sampling rate of the IO optimality model.
 This pattern raises a distinct possibility that at least one of these methods differences might affect the nature of sampling bias.

 Study 1 was therefore designed to put this possibility to the test by using six conditions to systematically vary the aforementioned methods differences and then analysing whether they affect (1) sampling performance of participants and (2) of the OV and SV versions of the IO model.
 Our first hypothesis was, because participants’ samples to decision were so similar between Pilot baseline and Pilot full, that these methods differences would not substantially change participants’ number of samples to decision in Study 1.
 Because of the possibility that we might need to interpret null effects (where participants sample at equal rates in different methods conditions), we implemented Bayesian tests using null (equal means) models (Figure 2).
 Our second hypothesis was, because the computations used by the ideal observer models do not take into account the presence of a ratings phase, the use of grey squares to replace option screens after choice, self-paced timing or whether real money was used for incentivization, we do not expect the presence or absence of these task features to affect IO sampling behaviour.
-Our third hypothesis was, because both IO SV and IO OV both sampled less in Pilot full than IO OV sampled in Pilot baseline, we hypothesise that the use of objective (OV) or subjective values (SV) when computing the IO will have relatively little effect on whether participants undersample.
-If all of the above hypotheses hold, then the most likely possibility left over after eliminating these methods possibilities will be that sampling bias varies with whether the top three ranks are rewarded (as in Pilot baseline), as opposed to rewarding all ranks commensurate with the magnitude of the chosen option value (as in Pilot full).
-And finally, we hypothesise that the theoretical models that will best explain participants’ sampling biases will continue to be the CS model.
+Our third hypothesis was, because both IO SV and IO OV both sampled less in Pilot full than IO OV sampled in Pilot baseline, that the use of objective (OV) or subjective values (SV) when computing the IO will have relatively little effect on whether participants undersample.
+If all of the above hypotheses hold, then the most likely explanation that remains will be that sampling biases vary depending on whether the top three ranks are rewarded (as in Pilot baseline) or whether all ranks are rewarded commensurate with the magnitude of the chosen option value (as in Pilot full).
+Finally, we hypothesise that the theoretical model that will best explain participants’ sampling biases will continue to be the CS model.

 Study 1 Methods